Dynamic Contextualized Word Embeddings

 \subsection{Contextualized Word Embeddings}

-The insight that a distinction must be drawn between the non-contextualized meaning of a word that is stored in the mental lexicon and the sense that is realized in a specific linguistic context lies at the heart of lexical-semantic scholarship (see \citealp{Geeraerts.2010} for an overview), going back to at least \citet{Paul.1880}.
-In NLP, this two-level structure is closely resembled by contextualized word embeddings that map type-level representations to token-level representations as a function of the linguistic context \citep{McCann.2017, Peters.2017}.
-As part of PLMs \citep{Peters.2018, Devlin.2019, Radford.2019, Yang.2019, Clark.2020, Raffel.2020}, contextualized word embeddings have led to significant performance gains over static word embeddings that only have type-level representations \citep{Deerwester.1990, Mikolov.2013b, Mikolov.2013c, Pennington.2014, Bojanowski.2017}.
+The distinction between the non-contextualized core meaning of a word and the senses that are realized in specific linguistic contexts lies at the heart of lexical-semantic scholarship \citep{Geeraerts.2010}, going back to at least \citet{Paul.1880}.
+In NLP, this is reflected by contextualized word embeddings that map type-level representations to token-level representations as a function of the linguistic context \citep{McCann.2017}.
+As part of PLMs \citep{Peters.2018, Devlin.2019, Radford.2019, Yang.2019, Clark.2020, Raffel.2020}, contextualized word embeddings have led to substantial performance gains on a variety of tasks compared to static word embeddings that only have type-level representations \citep{Deerwester.1990, Mikolov.2013b, Mikolov.2013c, Pennington.2014, Bojanowski.2017}.